 Treatment of hives

 - Avoid aggravating factors Non-specific measures such as avoiding excessive heat, spicy foods or alcohol are often useful.

-- Medicines like antihistamines are often used to reduce the severity of the itch.
+- Medications like antihistamines are often used to reduce the severity of the itch.
 Severe throat swelling requires early use of medication and attention by your doctor or in hospital.
-Other medicines (like cortisone tablets) may be needed if symptoms are severe.

 © ASCIA 2021